-Did you know, at the current rate, if plastic pollution isn’t curbed it will outweigh fish pound for pound in our oceans by 2050?
+Did you know, that if plastic pollution continues at the current rate and isn’t curbed – by 2050 it will outweigh fish in our oceans – pound for pound?
 Or that 91% of plastic waste is not recycled?
 By implementing new habits and reducing our plastic use, we can make substantial impacts on our growing plastic crisis.
 Let’s learn more about the impact of single-use plastics on our planet.

 What are Single-Use Plastics?

-Single-use plastics, or disposable plastics, are plastic items that are typically used once then thrown away or recycled.
-Single-use plastics consist of: plastic bags, plastic straws, coffee stirrers, soda and water bottles, as well as most restaurant food and other packaging.
-The energy it takes to produce single-use plastics mostly comes from fossil fuels, which are the largest source of heat-trapping greenhouse gas emissions.
-By reducing our dependence on single-use plastics we can greatly reduce the impact plastics have on our environment.
-Check out these statistics.
+Single-use plastics (or disposable plastics) are plastic items which are typically used once – then thrown away or recycled.
+Single-use plastics consist of plastic bags, soda and water bottles, plastic straws and coffee stirrers, in addition to most restaurant food containers and other packaging.
+The energy it takes to produce single-use plastics comes mostly from fossil fuels, which are our largest source of heat-trapping greenhouse gas emissions.
+By reducing our dependence on single-use plastics, we can greatly reduce the impact these products have on our environment.
+Check out these statistics…

 Facts About Single-Use Plastics:

-- Pollution from single-use plastics account for over 50% of the plastics found in landfills.
+- Pollution from single-use plastics accounts for over 50% of the plastics found in landfills.

-- 40% of all plastic produced is food and beverage packaging, typically used once and discarded.
+- 40% of all of the plastic we produce is for food and beverage packaging – typically used once and then discarded.

-- Nearly two million single-use plastic bags are distributed worldwide every minute, and of those, less than 1% gets recycled.
+- Nearly two million single-use plastic bags are distributed worldwide every minute; and out of those – less than 1% are recycled.

 - Americans purchase almost 50 billion water bottles per year.

-- About 8% of the world’s oil production is used to make plastic and power the manufacturing of it.
+- About 8% of the world’s oil production is used to make plastic products, and to power the manufacturing of those items.
 That figure is projected to rise to 20% by 2050.

-- 18 billion pounds of plastic waste flows into the oceans every year from coastal regions.
+- 18 billion pounds of plastic waste flows into our oceans from coastal regions every year.

 Action 1: Global Goodness

 - Stop using plastic grocery bags.
-Bringing your own reusable bags will save on average 6-10 plastic bags weekly.
-Multiply that by 100 million people and saves 600 million to one billion bags a week.
+Bringing your own reusable bags with you will save an average of 6-10 plastic bags weekly.
+Multiply that by 100 million people, and it saves 600 million to one billion bags a week!

-- Bring your own reusable cup for coffee, teas and soda.
+- Bring your own reusable cup for coffee, tea and sodas.

 - Reduce your use of bottled water by carrying your own refillable water bottle.